feathersjs/docs/databases/localstorage.md

 - `idField` (default: 'id') [optional] - The name of the id field property.
 - `startId` (default: 0) [optional] - An id number to start with that will be incremented for new record.
 - `name` (default: 'feathers') [optional] - The key to store data under in local or async storage.
-- `storage` (default: 'window.localStorage') [optional] - The local storage engine.
-You can pass in a server side localstorage module or AsyncStorage on React Native.
+- `storage` (**required**) - The local storage engine.
+You can pass in a server side localstorage module, the browser's `localStorage` or AsyncStorage on React Native.
 - `store` [optional] - An object with id to item assignments to pre-initialize the data store
 - `paginate` [optional] - A pagination object containing a `default` and `max` page size (see the [Pagination chapter](databases/pagination.md))